-This year, Keker & Van Nest will award up to $50,000 in scholarship grants to be divided equally among approximately three or four law student recipients.
+This year, Keker & Van Nest will award up to $50,000 in scholarship grants to up to three qualified recipients.
 The exact amount and number of scholarships will depend on the number and quality of applicants.

 2011 Award Recipients from left to right: Ashley Hall, UC Berkeley School of Law; Tom Pack, Stanford University; and Elizabeth Kim, UC Berkeley School of Law